-- 3. After setting a TTY mode, check the LCD screen of the phone for the TTY icon. - Connect the TTY equipment to the power source and turn it on. - 5.
-Make a phone connection to the desired number - When connection is made, use the TTY equipment to type in and send a text message or send voice. - The voice or text message from the receiver end displays on the TTY equipment display.
+- 1. Connect a TTY cable to TTY connection on the terminal (TTY connection location is the same as a headset jack). - 2.
+Enter the phone menu and set up the desired TTY mode. - 3.
+After setting a TTY mode, check the LCD screen of the phone for the TTY icon. - 4.
+Connect the TTY equipment to the power source and turn it on. - 5.
+Make a phone connection to the desired number. - When connection is made, use the TTY equipment to type in and send a text message or send voice. - 7.
+The voice or text message from the receiver end displays on the TTY equipment display.